 SUSD Community Mental Health Resource Directory

-SUSD recently updated our Community Mental Health Resource Directory.
-This directory is meant to be used as a guide for locating community partners our district often collaborates with and refers our students.
-Please feel free to download this directory and explore the list of agencies, behavioral health hospitals and resources for locating private practitioners.
+SUSD's Mental Health Resource Directory provides a list of local mental health agencies, behavioral health hospitals and resources for locating private practitioners.
 Although we frequently consult or refer students to these agencies, we cannot guarantee the success of their services and they do operate independently of SUSD.
-For additional questions, please contact Shannon Cronn at 480-484-5094 or firstname.lastname@example.org.
+For additional questions, please contact Shannon Cronn at 480-484-5094 or email@example.com.

 Click here for our most current Resource Directory.